All you need to know for an exciting and rewarding Hackathon. Reach out with questions, feedback or for support: info[at]opendata.ch.

 What are the opportunities of a Hackathon?

-• foster innovation, collaboration (break up silos!) and a culture of openness in and across organizations
+- foster innovation, collaboration (break up silos!) and a culture of openness within and across organizations

-• get insights into new innovations, innovation processes and current challenges of a sector
+- get insights into innovations, innovation processes and current challenges of a sector

 What are the elements of a Hackathon?